 So for many years number 10 and number 12 were ‘the same place / connected’.

-Elm House is now used as an architect’s office although it has just been sold at the time of writing (12/2018).
+Elm House number 12 is now used as an architect’s office although it has just been sold at the time of writing (12/2018).

 There is very little census information on it but in 1911 John James Parrott , a Wheelwright aged thirty two years from Macclesfield lived at number 10 with his wife Martha Ann thirty four years and three sons aged 10 months to 4 years.

-1939 number 8 was occupied by Elizabeth Hilton aged seventy four and John Hilton her son aged forty two years, he was a silk spinner.
+1939 number 8 was still occupied by widow Elizabeth Hilton aged seventy four and John Hilton junior her son aged forty two years, he was a silk spinner.

 It is not clear what year number 8 was demolished.